jewelsofthought/neshama/site/personal/poems/cry_for_love.md

 Every dance has steps
 once mastered,
-joy can begin to be expressed
-within the structure defined by these steps.
+the joy can begin to be expressed within the structure defined by these steps.

 A structure that allows for the maximum amount of freedom,